The confirmation bias is the tendency to seek information that confirms prior conclusions and to ignore evidence to the contrary.

 What the human being is best at doing is interpreting all new information so that their prior conclusions remain intact.

 Charlie Munger says this about Charles Darwin and the confirmation bias:

 …the great example of Charles Darwin is he avoided confirmation bias.
 Darwin probably changed my life because I’m a biography nut, and when I found out the way he always paid extra attention to the disconfirming evidence and all these little psychological tricks.
 I also found out that he wasn’t very smart by the ordinary standards of human acuity, yet there he is buried in Westminster Abbey.
 That’s not where I’m going, I’ll tell you.
 And I said, “My God, here’s a guy that, by all objective evidence, is not nearly as smart as I am and he’s in Westminster Abbey?
 He must have tricks I should learn.”
 And I started wearing little hair shirts like Darwin to try and train myself out of these subconscious psychological tendencies that cause so many errors.
 It didn’t work perfectly, as you can tell from listening to this talk, but it would’ve been even worse if I hadn’t done what I did.
 And you can know these psychological tendencies and avoid being the patsy of all the people that are trying to manipulate you to your disadvantage, like Sam Walton.
 Sam Walton won’t let a purchasing agent take a handkerchief from a salesman.
 He knows how powerful the subconscious reciprocation tendency is.
 That is a profoundly correct way for Sam Walton to behave.

 * * *

-One way to avoid the confirmation trap is to search for disconforming evidence.
+One way to avoid the confirmation bias is to search for disconfirming evidence.

 The Confirmation Bias is a part of the Farnam Street Mental Model List.